cduvallet/phdchat-philosophies/docs/phdchat.md

 #### "What can I do to make future Claire love present Claire?"

-- Bread crumbs: READMEs, comments, docs
+Bread crumbs: READMEs, comments, docs
-- Take notes on everything
-- Label files thoughtfully and searchably
-- Don't put off the small amounts of extra work

 ---